-A survey of owner-managers in small businesses in Australia found that more than half (52%) would consider replacing their non- based accountant - a figure that climbed to 72% for SME owners aged between 18 and 34.
+A survey of owner-managers in small businesses in Australia found that more than half (52%) would consider replacing their non- cloud based accountant - a figure that climbed to 72% for SME owners aged between 18 and 34.

 CEO of Wolters Kluwer Asia Pacific, Russell Evans, said: "It suggests a business-as-usual approach is not really an option for accounting firms.
 Their SME clients are saying they want to move down the cloud path and many will do so without their existing accountants if need be.